JackieTseng/paper-notes/docs/1/README.md

 * Using the sensitivity results to find each layer's threshold, like the smallest threshold is applied to the most sensitive layer.
 * Storing the pruned layers as sparse matrives.
 * Storing relative rather than absolute indices reduces the space taken by the **FC** layer indices to 5 bits.
 Similarly, **CONV** layer indices can be represented with only 8 bits.

+### Q&A

+1. Does important means that the weight is small than the threshold?
+2. How to compute the proper threshold?
+3. Are soft dropout and hard dropout used at the same time?
+4. How to set dropout rate?
+5. When will I stop training or retraining phase and step into pruning phase?
+6. When is the network stable for finishing process?
+7. I don't understand the relative and absolute indices.